Skip to main content

 Eleni Grosdouli

-DevOps Consulting Engineer at Cisco Systems
+DevOps Consulting Engineer at Cisco Solutions GmbH

 Introduction

 The blog post will be split into two parts.
-Part 1 will include a basic deployment of a Talos cluster using the out-of-box configuration, while Part 2 will contain the required configuration changes to use Cilium as our CNI.
+Part 1 will include a basic deployment of a Talos cluster using the out-of-the-box configuration, while Part 2 will contain the required configuration changes to use Cilium as our CNI.
 Get ready to roll up your sleeves and dive into the essentials of Talos Linux with OpenTofu on Proxmox.

 title image reading "Talos Cluster on Proxmox with OpenTofu"